mmamaev/timeboard/doc/source/making_a_timeboard.rst

 Adjusting labels for work time
 ==============================

 In the above examples with daily workshifts, the actual work time takes only a part of the workshift (that is, a part of the 24 hour day).
-If the amount of the work time varies between on duty workshifts (for example, Friday's working hours in the office are shorter), these variations cannot be inferred from workshift's duration which is always equal to one (day).
+If the amount of the work time varies between on-duty workshifts (for example, Friday's working hours in the office are shorter), these variations cannot be inferred from workshift's duration which is always equal to one (day).
 Therefore, you have to use labels as the source of the information about work time.

-So far we have used simplistic labeling: ``0`` for an off duty day and ``1`` for an on duty day.
+So far we have used simplistic labeling: ``0`` for an off-duty day and ``1`` for an on-duty day.
 To make work time measuring possible, the labeling scheme must be changed.
-The labels for off duty days remain zero but the labels for on duty days will be equal to the workshift's work time (presumably, measured in hours but this is up to the user).
+The labels for off-duty days remain zero but the labels for on-duty days will be equal to the workshift's work time (presumably, measured in hours but this is up to the user).
 There is no need to change the selector.
 Yet you must add ``worktime_source='labels'`` to the parameters of timeboard.

 The adjusted timeboard of the museum accounts for short days in winter and longer days in summer with extended working hours on Sunday and Mondays.
 The changes are in the first two lines and in the last. ::